NishanthPrasath/NishanthPrasath/README.md

 I'm currently diving deeper into advanced concepts in data engineering and analytics, and keeping up with the latest trends in the Data & AI space.

-## 👯 Let's Collaborate!
+## 📫 Reach Out!

 I'm always on the lookout for exciting projects that leverage data-driven solutions to tackle real-world challenges.
-Let's innovate together!

-## 📫 Reach Out!

 Feel free to connect with me or discuss potential collaborations.
 You can reach me at prasath.n@northeastern.edu or on [LinkedIn](https://www.linkedin.com/in/p-nishanth).
+Let's innovate together!

 <!--
 ### Hi there 👋